-The Physician Support Programs of the SMA is available to all USask undergraduate medical students.
-Like the OSA, the Physicians Health Program (PHP) strives to intervene and help before a situation becomes too overwhelming.
-Members of this committee are knowledgeable in the fields of mental health, addiction and impairment.
-In Saskatoon, contact Brenda Senger - (306) 244-2196 or Brenda@sma.sk.ca.
-In Regina, contact Jessica Richardson (306) 359-2750 or Jessica.richardsons@sma.sk.ca
+The Physician Support Programs of the SMA are available to all U S as k undergraduate medical students.
+Like the OSA, the Physician Health Program (PHP) strives to intervene and help before a situation becomes too overwhelming.
+Members of the committee that oversees this program are knowledgeable in the fields of mental health, addiction and impairment.
+In Saskatoon, contact Lorraine Scott (306) 657-4585 or lorraine.scott@sma.sk.ca In Regina, contact Jessica Richardson (306) 359-2750 or lorraine.scott@sma.sk.ca In Regina,